 — Kamala Harris (@SenKamalaHarris) October 5, 2018

-Shoe, meet the other foot.We value your comments!
-Please weigh in on our comment section below.
+Shoe, meet the other foot.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com